Jwink3101/PyFiSync/readme.md

 #### Warnings and Edge Cases

-There are a few gotchas to exlcuding git-tracked files
+There are a few gotchas to excluding git-tracked files

 * The exclusions are based on each machine's local copy of the git repo.
 Therefore, if a file is tracked via git on one side but not the other, it will transfer and overwrite (thankfully, this should be recoverable via git...)
     * It is *highly* recommended to **make sure the git repos are in sync** first!
-* If it is an entire type of file that will be kept in sync, it is faster and preferable to use git and PyFiSync's exclusions to keep them seperate
+* If it is an entire type of file that will be kept in sync, it is faster and preferable to use git and PyFiSync's exclusions to keep them separate

 ### Pre and Post Bash

 There is the option to also add some bash scripts pre and post sync.
 These may be useful if you wish to do a git push, pull, etc either remote or local.

 They are ALWAYS executed from the sync root (a `cd /path/to/syncroot` is inserted above).
-An error will cause the whole program to error out.

-## Modes
+## Primary Modes

 ### Sync